In July 1994, Jeff Bezos founded Amazon in his garage after quitting his job.

 As an online store owner, you can record a big chunk of sales from a large number of shoppers flocking to Amazon in droves.

-More Jaw-dropping Amazon Statistics For 2019
+More Jaw-dropping Amazon Statistics

 1. Amazon’s partnership with SMB has generated more than 1.6 million jobs across the world.